threefoldtech/info_grid/labs/docs/documentation/dashboard/deploy/applications/wordpress.md

 Consider the following if you've enabled **Custom Domain** in **Domain Name** and **Public IPv4** in **Network**.

 After deployment, you will have access to the IPv4 address of the VM you deployed on.
-You will need to add a **DNS A record** (Host: "@", Value: <VM_IP_Address>) to your domain to access WordPress.
+You will need to add a **DNS A record** (Host: "@", Value: "VM_IP_Address") to your domain to access WordPress.

 ## DNS Record with Gateway

 Consider the following if you've enabled **Custom domain** in **Domain Name** but did not enable **Public IPv4** in **Network**.

 Before deploying the WordPress instance, you will have access to the gateway IPv4 address.
-You will need to add a **DNS A record** (Host: "@", Value: <Gateway_IP>) to your domain to access WordPress.
+You will need to add a **DNS A record** (Host: "@", Value: "Gateway_IP") to your domain to access WordPress.

 ## DNS Propagation